slact/prailude/README.md

 * Node
   * Data storage - **DONE**
     I've chosen to use Sqlite3 as the data store.
-The db logic is entirely encapsulated and can be swapped for something more performand later if necessary.
+The db logic is entirely encapsulated and can be swapped for something more performant later if necessary.
   * Crypto - **DONE**
     All crypto primitives are implemented.
 The most efficient implementation of ed25519 -- `Ed25519-donna` is used.
     * **BONUS** Batch signature verification - **DONE**